Facebook is the future of learning.

 No. It’s not.

-Every time a new technology becomes a consumer sensation, we declare it to be “the future of learning.”
-But how has that worked out with Facebook, YouTube and Netflix?
+Every time a new technology becomes a consumer sensation, L&D pros declare it to be “the future of learning.”
+But how has this tendency worked out with Facebook, YouTube and Netflix?
 Or smart watches?
 Or Second Life?
-L&D is still trying to figure out “social” in the workplace.
-We’re only now taking full advantage of video.
+Many L&D teams are still trying to figure out how social media applies within the workplace.
+We’re just now starting to take full advantage of video.
 And Second Life … well … 🙂

 The future of learning is the future of work.
 It’s not an app.
 It’s not a device.
-It’s our ability to use all of our tools and tactics to help people do their best work as the world changes around them.
+It’s our ability to use every available tool and tactic to help people do their best work and keep up as the world changes around them.

 It’s the most popular app in the world right now!
 Of course people who work in fields like marketing, communication and education should pay attention.
-Their user experience influences people’s expectations when it comes to digital content and technology at work.
-Whether you like them or not, they are the standard by which L&D solutions are judged.
+The TikTok user experience influences people’s expectations when it comes to digital content – at home and at work.
+Whether you like them or not, consumer apps are the standard by which L&D solutions are judged.
 To quote David Kelly …

 “If these technologies are changing how we live and learn in day-to-day life, it stands to reason that expectations for how we learn in our organizations will shift accordingly.”

 However, we shouldn’t jump to the question “how can I use TikTok with my employees?”
-The same goes for the unnecessary “what does this tell me about how Gen Z prefers to learn” question.
-Instead, L&D should be focused on “what can we learn from TikTok that can improve the way we apply content and technology to support employees?”
+The same goes for the stereotypical “what does this tell me about how Gen Z prefers to learn” question.
+Instead, L&D should be asking “what can we learn from how people use TikTok in order to improve the way we apply content and technology to support our employees?”

-Everyone will interpret the value of TikTok differently based on the work you do, the tools you use and the problems you’re trying to solve.
-Here are a few of my observations.
+Everyone will interpret the value of TikTok differently based on the work they do, the tools they use and the problems they’re trying to solve.
+Here are a few of my personal observations.

 - Video.
 It’s ubiquitous.
-Most people can effectively play and consume a video.
-A growing number are able to create their own with minimal resources.
-Live streaming is now part of most workplaces as we shift away from offices.
+Most people can easily play and consume a video using available devices.
+Adaptive streaming limits bandwidth issues.
+A good video is still hard to make, but more people have the tools needed to give it a try.
+Live streaming is now part of most corporate employee experiences.
 Video is never guaranteed to be the best way to communicate a message.
 But it’s a strong option in the right context.
 No “click next to continue” required.

 - Brevity.
 Native TikTok videos are limited to 15 seconds.
-That means you have to get right to the point.
+You have to GET TO THE POINT.
 No fluff.
 No lengthy intros.
-Just the meat of the content.
+No bullet point objectives.
+Just the meat.
 Viewers get what they came for and move on.

 - Simplicity.
-Using TikTok is so simple that it makes other popular social apps feel clunky.
+TikTok is so simple to use that it makes other popular social apps feel clunky.
 It’s just scrolling and tapping.
-Limited need to search.
+Limited search required.
 No clunky menus.
-Built-in tools also make creator experience extremely easy.
+Built-in tools also make the creator experience super easy.

 - Discoverability.
-Of course there’s an algorithm.
+TikTok may have the most powerful algorithm in social technology.
 The app learns your preferences based on how you interact with each video and elevates related content.
 The “Discover” tab curates content based on popular and emerging themes.

 - Shareability.
 “Have you seen this?”
-TikTok takes content sharing to another level based on all of the factors we’ve already discussed.
+TikTok takes content sharing to another level.
 Someone shoves a phone in my face to watch a TikTok video at least once per day.
+Even more come in via text.
 Content can also be curated and repurposed for Instagram, YouTube and Facebook.

-Compare your digital learning experience to TikTok based on the above list of considerations.
-There’s a basic truth we must consider.
+Compare your digital learning experience to TikTok based on the above list.
+There’s a basic truth we must acknowledge.
 Learning a new lockout/tagout procedure will never be as interesting as watching someone prank their parents by pretending to shave off their eyebrows.
 However, we can still improve the employee learning experience by leaning into the same attributes that make TikTok (and other apps/platforms) so popular.

-- Be where the people are.
-Academic educators (who don’t have corporate firewalls) are using TikTok in school for several reasons.
-But it starts with access.
+- Go where the people are.
+Educators (who don’t have corporate firewalls) are using TikTok because it helps them reach their students.
 Why bother implementing a new app when you can just use the one students already love?
-In the workplace, L&D should find ways to leverage existing tools and access points, including personal mobile devices.
+In the workplace, L&D should find ways to leverage familiar tools and access points, including personal mobile devices and embedded technology.

 - Match format to message.
 Have you ever gone looking for a simple piece of information only to find a 5-minute video that you don’t want to watch?
-This is a mismatch between format and message.
-L&D shouldn’t assume that one format is the best way to help everyone in their organization learn.
-Instead, we should align the content format (video, text, image, interactive module, etc.) with both the message and the user’s context.
+This is a format/message mismatch.
+L&D shouldn’t assume one format is the best way to help everyone in their organization.
+Instead, we should align content format (video, text, image, interactive module, etc.) with both the message and the user’s context.

 - Get to the point.
 Get rid of the first 3 slides.
-Cut out the first 30 seconds from the video.
+Cut the first 30 seconds from the video.
 Tell people what they need to know.
 That’s it.
-TikToks (and all other engaging videos) don’t begin with a list of things you will learn by watching.
-They demonstrate their value quickly in the way they communicate the message.
+TikToks (and really any engaging video) don’t begin with a list of things you will learn by watching.
+Demonstrate value quickly so the user can make a snap decision regarding a video’s usefulness.

 - Be complex, not complicated.
 A scrolling playlist of videos will not solve every workplace problem.
 Employees need more options.
 However, they will quickly get lost in a sea of disconnected content and platforms.
 L&D must architect a people-first ecosystem that is both simple and deep.
 Apply right-fit tech with purpose.
 Clarify the WIIFM for every tool people are asked to use at work.
 Make workplace learning as simple as using the apps on your smartphone.

 - Expand data and AI.
-“You watched this so you’ll probably like that” works on a basic level with entertainment content.
-It doesn’t work with learning content.
+“You watched this so you’ll probably like that” works on a basic level for entertainment.
+It doesn’t work for learning.
 Workplace challenges are nuanced and personal.
-L&D must apply multi-dimensional data, including KPIs, behavior observations and learning data, and artificial intelligence to connect employees with the right resources.
+L&D must apply multi-dimensional data, including KPIs, behavior observations and learning data, and artificial intelligence to connect employees with the right resource at the right time.

 - Apply purposeful creativity.
 It’s fun to flex your creative muscles.
 I once designed an instructor-led training program to mimic an episode of Kim Possible.
 However, creativity doesn’t matter if people fail to get value from the learning experience.
-We can have fun with our jobs, but that fun must support the message being delivered and take into account the overall user experience.
+We can have fun doing our jobs, but that fun must enable the message being delivered and support the overall user experience.

 - Balance motivation.
-L&D usually favors the intrinsic.
-People should be motivated to learn because it is personally rewarding.
+L&D aspires to the intrinsic.
+People should be motivated to learn because it’s personally rewarding.
 They shouldn’t need gimmicks likes points or leaderboards.
-Here’s the thing.
-Gimmicks work – when they’re applied effectively.
-Your training program won’t generate results if employees never complete it.
+But “gimmicks” work – when they’re applied effectively.
+Your training resources won’t generate results if employees never use them.
 Motivation is personal.
 People have their own reasons for engaging.
 L&D must provide choices that balance extrinsic tactics with intrinsic value.

 - Help people share.
 “I just completed this course in our LXP.
 You should definitely check it out!” said no employee ever.
-That’s an overstatement, but it’s also just not how most people behave.
-Employees already share resources that they find helpful with their peers.
-They just usually don’t include L&D stuff because it’s too hard to share (long courses, complicated content, hard to access in an LMS).
+That’s an overstatement, but it’s also an honest assessment of how people behave at work.
+Employees share resources they find helpful with their peers.
+Unfortunately, L&D resources often fail to reach this threshold.
+Sometimes, L&D stuff is just too hard to share (long modules, complicated content, hard to access LMS).
 If we want people to share our content, we have to make it more shareable (easy to find, consume, share, curate).

 Is TikTok the future of learning?
-No. However, we can learn a lot from TikTok (and plenty of other consumer technologies) to improve the way we design and provide solutions to the people we support every day.
+No. However, we can certainly take inspiration from TikTok (and plenty of other consumer technologies) to improve the way we design and implement solutions for the people we support every day.